 Some niches are over-saturated, others are not mature enough.
 The tech industry is a somehow safer bet – if we can talk about safety in the ever-changing landscape of entrepreneurship.

-However, even if you have a brilliant and innovative idea, which has the potential to revolutionize the industry, you have to be located in the right area where you are most likely to find an angel investor, a business partner with sound financial backing and the other ingredients needed for business success.
-Such as an active market, workforce and the potential to grow.
+However, even if you have a brilliant and innovative idea, which has the potential to revolutionize the industry, you have to be located in the right area where you are most likely to find an angel investor, a business partner with the sound financial backing and the other ingredients needed for business success, such as an active market, workforce and the potential to grow.

 What Makes Some Cities More Attractive for Tech Startups?

 Every city has a specific business culture.
 For instance, we think of Hollywood, and we think of the movie industry.

 We think of New York, and we think of Wall Street and financial giants.
 The business culture is not something that changes overnight, so you should not be the one “breaking the ice” in a new industry – not when your financial future and the security of your family are at stake.